 —Claire Legrand, author of Some Kind of Happiness

-—Lindsay Eagar, author of Hour of the Bees
+— Lindsay Eagar, author of The Hour of the Bees

 “A startlingly ambitious and lyrical debut, set in a fantastical world where silence really is golden and speaking up can cost everything.
 Fiercely imaginative and beautifully wrought.”

 —Kiran Millwood-Hargrave, author of The Island at the End of Everything

 “The Turnaway Girls is a gorgeous fable about the way societies cage girls’ voices and the revolutionary things that happen when those voices break free.
 Stunning, timely, and necessary.”